Preparing for admission tests

 Exercise and Sports Sciences

-Computer Science area (Computer Science, Music Information Science, Computer Science for Digital Communication, Computer Systems and Networks Security)
+Computer Science and Technology (Computer Science, Sound and Music Computing, Computer Science for New Media Communications, Computer Systems and Networks Security)

 Biotechnology